Ellisthion/dnd/docs/world/world-overview.md

 ### Lucrezia
 Deep in the Dark Forest is a reclusive city of drow (dark elves).
 Queen Sorelia of Bronston Forge is half-Lucrezian and has politically unified the city with Bronston Forge.

-Lucrezia is entirely populated by drow, with the occassional half-drow.
+Lucrezia is entirely populated by drow, with the occasional half-drow.
 ### Northern Tribes
 In the tundra north of Rochekell are a variety of small tribes.
 The most significant are the White Fox, Grey Raven, and Blue Roc tribes.
 They are constantly in a struggle against elements, and the giant monsters and dragons that live in the northern reaches of the world.